Thursday, November 21, 2024

 advertisement

-The word ‘Samhain’ which is used to describe this Wicca holiday of Halloween, is drawn from an Irish holiday of the dead.
+The word ‘Samhain’ describes this Wicca holiday of Halloween, comes from an Irish holiday of the dead.
 The traditions related to this holiday are also largely driven to the same.
-But in the absorptive nature of the Wiccan faith, it is possible for any individual group to assimilate traditions from religions all over the world.
+But in the absorptive nature of the Wiccan faith, any individual group can assimilate traditions from religions all over the world.

 The word ‘Samhain’is used to describe the Wicca holiday of Halloween in witchcraft